Updates 2020/7/4 - 2020/6/27

 By Gillian Ward

-With the Canada Day long weekend right around the corner, WaterToday revisited Canada’s National, Provincial and Territorial Parks to find out where services have been extended since the limited openings in most of Canada, reported earlier this year.
+With the Canada Day long weekend upon us, WaterToday revisited Canada’s National, Provincial and Territorial Parks to find out where services have been extended since the limited openings in most of Canada, reported earlier this year.

 Photo Credit: Gillian Ward